JewelChen2019/ChinaOpen/README.md

 # ChinaOpen
-A DATASET FOR OPEN-WORLD MULTIMODAL LEARNING

 ## Introduction
+ A Dataset for Open-world Multimodal Learning

 <!-- [DATASET] -->

 ```BibTeX